haydenmbradley/power-outage-machine-learning/README.md

         frameborder="0">
  </iframe>

-Although this graph seems to be somewhat chaotic at first glance, we do see that that for each cause there appears to be general underlying relationships between duration and customers affected.
+Although this graph seems to be somewhat chaotic at first glance, we do see that for each cause there appears to be general underlying relationships between duration and customers affected.
 In instances like Severe Weather and Equipment Failure, this relationship seems more linear, while in instances like Intentional Attack and Fuel Supply Emergency, this relationship may be non-linear.
 Noting the linear and non-linear relationships between these variables will be useful when making our final predictive model.

 ### Interesting Aggregates